Guide to the Best Dubrovnik Beaches

 Good Dubrovnik beaches aren’t just limited to those few near the Old Town.
 You also may want to check out:

 One of the nicest beaches in Dubrovnik, the mostly pebble beach is sheltered by high cliffs which provides nice shade in the afternoon.
+Bellevue Beach is a lovely spot located just a short walk from the Old Town.
+It’s a pebble beach surrounded by cliffs and lush greenery, providing a secluded and peaceful atmosphere for sunbathing and swimming.
+The crystal clear water is perfect for a refreshing dip, and there are also some excellent beach bars and restaurants nearby where you can grab a bite to eat and enjoy the stunning views.
 You can access the beach by a steep staircase off Kotorska street.

 If hip is more your style than family, you’ll want to check out the Coral Beach Club not far from Copacabana.
 Expect padded lounge chairs, pricey cocktails, and EDM on the speakers.